vvms19/adar/docs/GUIDES.md

 ![](./assets/input_asset_selection.png)

-As part of the current version, ADAR can use only one source asset and any number of target assets for batch transfer of funds.
-This means that if the user specified `PSWAP` to receive, and `XOR` was selected as the source asset, then `XOR` will first be converted to `PSWAP` and then sent.
+As part of the current version, ADAR can use only one source asset and any number of target assets for a batch transfer of funds.
+This means that if the user specified `PSWAP` as the receiving asset, and `XOR` was selected as the source asset, then `XOR` will first be converted to `PSWAP` and then sent.
 ![](./assets/swap.png)

 *Step 3.4.* Confirm the transaction